xmake-io/xmake-docs/guide/installation.md

 ./scripts/get.sh __local__ __install_only__
 ```

-!> `./get.sh __local__` is installed to `~/.local/xmake`, and then loaded by `source ~/.xmake/profile`, so after the installation, the current terminal fails to execute xmake, If the prompt is not found, manually execute `source ~/.xmake/profile`, and the next time you open the terminal, you don't need it.
+!> `./get.sh __local__` is installed to `~/.local/xmake`, and then loaded by `source ~/.xmake/profile`, so after the installation, the current terminal fails to execute Xmake, If the prompt is not found, manually execute `source ~/.xmake/profile`, and the next time you open the terminal, you don't need it.

 ### Only update the lua script

-This developer needs to debug the xmake source locally:
+This developer needs to debug the Xmake source locally:

 ```bash
 ./scripts/get.sh __local__ __install_only__